-The final project is due by 23:59 on Wednesday, the last class day before the final exam.
-I plan to grade it early on Thursday unless you have asked me to grade yours earlier.
+The final project is due by 23:59 on Friday, the last final exam.
+I plan to grade it early on Saturday unless you have asked me to grade yours earlier.

 Project points are earned for performance on out-of-class work.
 The project must be your own work.
 It should be fun.
 A game would be ideal.
 You are allowed to consult with others including websites but you are not allowed to cut and paste code written by others.
 Each online screen must clearly identify you as the author.
 It must accept user input.
 It should utilize hidden fields (state) that are needed for its operation.